Unlocking the Importance of Zinc in Sugarcane

 Why is Zinc Distribution Important?

-Zinc is immobile in the soil, therefore it is critical to ensure zinc is placed at the seed during sowing to ensure uptake by crop roots.
-Poor distribution, when applying zinc, could cause uneven nutrient uptake across your crop resulting in a variation in quality.
-Therefore, using a compound fertiliser or a zinc-coated fertiliser product can result in more even distribution of zinc and even nutrient uptake.
+Zinc is immobile in the soil, therefore it is critical to ensure zinc is placed at the seed during sowing to support uptake by crop roots.
+Poor distribution may lead to uneven nutrient uptake across the crop, potentially resulting in variation in quality.
+Coated and compound fertilisers generally offer more consistent granule distribution than dry blended zinc, which can have poor spatial availability as granules are too far apart.** Therefore, using products such as Zinc-Cote can result in a more even distribution and uptake of zinc.
+Zinc-Cote® is a liquid zinc treatment that can be applied to any requested straight or blend at rates between 0.25% to 1%.

 *Calcino, D. (2018) Australian Sugarcane Nutrition Manual .
 Available at: https://sugarresearch.com.au/wp-content/uploads/2017/02/GCM2307-Sugar-Research-Australia-Publication-Layout-F-Web.pdf (Accessed: 25 May 2023).